-As described above, SUSTAIN-1 evaluated the time to relapse among stable remitters and stable responders who were randomized to either continue maintenance esketamine plus oral antidepressant or switch to placebo plus oral antidepressant for 48 weeks or until relapse, whichever came first.
-Stable remission was defined as achieving MADRS \leq 12 for at least three out of the last four weeks of the 12 weeks optimization phase of receiving esketamine, while stable response was defined as achieving \geq 50% reduction in MADRS total score from baseline in each of the last two weeks of the optimization phase, but without meeting criteria for stable remission.
-Relapse during the was defined as having a MADRS score of 22 or greater at two consecutive assessments and/or undergoing hospitalization for worsening depression, suicide attempt, suicide, or any other clinical event suggestive of relapse (as decided by investigators).53
+As described above, SUSTAIN-1 evaluated the time to relapse among stable remitters and stable responders who were randomized to either continue maintenance esketamine plus background antidepressant or switch to placebo plus background antidepressant for until relapse or until prespecified number of relapses occurred, whichever came first.
+Stable remission was defined as achieving MADRS $\leq$ 12 for at least three out of the last four weeks of the 12 weeks optimization phase of receiving esketamine, while stable response was defined as achieving $\geq$ 50% reduction in MADRS total score from baseline in each of the last two weeks of the optimization phase, but without meeting criteria for stable remission.
+Relapse was defined as having a MADRS score of 22 or greater at two consecutive assessments and/or undergoing hospitalization for worsening depression, suicide attempt, suicide, or any other clinical event suggestive of relapse (as decided by investigators).

-Out of the 705 patients enrolled in SUSTAIN-1, 176 patients achieved stable remission, while an additional 121 patients only achieved stable response.53 The median exposure to esketamine was 17.7 weeks versus 10.2 weeks for placebo among the stable remitters, while it was 19.4 weeks for esketamine versus 10.1 weeks for placebo among stable responders.
-Among the stable remitters,

-26.7% of patients on maintenance esketamine plus antidepressant experienced a relapse compared to 45.3% among patients switched to placebo plus antidepressant.53 Among the stable responders, 25.8% of patients on esketamine plus antidepressant experienced a relapse compared to 57.6% among patients switched to placebo plus antidepressant.53 Time to relapse was statistically significantly delayed for stable remitter patients on esketamine compared to patients on placebo (p=0.003, Table 3.5).53 Similarly, among the stable responders, time to relapse was in favor of esketamine plus oral antidepressant (p<0.001, Table 3.5).53
+Out of the 705 patients enrolled in SUSTAIN-1, 176 patients achieved stable remission, while an additional 121 patients only achieved stable response.
+The median exposure to esketamine was 17.7 weeks versus 10.2 weeks for placebo among the stable remitters, while it was 19.4 weeks for esketamine versus 10.1 weeks for placebo among stable responders.
+Among the stable remitters, 26.7% of patients on maintenance esketamine plus background antidepressant experienced a relapse compared to 45.3% among patients switched to placebo plus background antidepressant.
+Among the stable responders, 25.8% of patients on esketamine plus background antidepressant experienced a relapse compared to 57.6% among patients switched to placebo plus background antidepressant antidepressant.
+Time to relapse was statistically significantly delayed for stable remitter patients on esketamine compared to patients on placebo (p=0.003, Table 3.5).
+Similarly, among the stable responders, time to relapse was in favor of esketamine plus background antidepressant (p<0.001, Table 3.5).

 Of note, the FDA review committee noted that there was a faster rate of relapse observed in SUSTAIN-1 compared to other maintenance of effect studies of MDD.
-This could reflect functional unblinding, with patients on placebo realizing that they are no longer on esketamine after switching, given the immediate side effects associated with esketamine use.83 However, there is insufficient evidence to support or reject this possibility.
-Overall, continued treatment with esketamine plus oral antidepressant maintenance dose in this trial decreased the risk of relapse by 51% among stable remitters (hazard ratio [HR] 0.49; 95%CI: 0.26, 0.84) and by 70% among stable responders (HR 0.30; 95% CI: 0.16, 0.55).53
+This could reflect functional unblinding, with patients on placebo realizing that they are no longer on esketamine after switching, given the immediate side effects associated with esketamine use.
+However, there is insufficient evidence to support or reject this possibility.
+Overall, continued treatment with esketamine plus background antidepressant maintenance dose in this trial decreased the risk of relapse by 51% among stable remitters (hazard ratio [HR] 0.49; 95% CI: 0.26, 0.84) and by 70% among stable responders (HR 0.30; 95% CI: 0.16, 0.55).